franakol/franakol/README.md

 - 👋 Hi, I’m Francis Akol
 - 👀 I’m a Full-stack Software developer
 - 🌱 Javascript, python
-- 💞️ I’m looking to meeting new people
 - 📫 How to reach me by email akolfracis40@gmail.com @FrancisAkol3

 <!---